mrwen00/Realtime-Data/README.md

 Written by Node js.
 So it may be inconvenient to people who don't use, have to install to use.
 But if you're a Node js developer, hope it will help you much.

+I forked from https://github.com/pairedprogrammers/demo-realtime-tickets I’ve changed something from the original version to make it more comfortable to use.

 # How to setup & use it?
 ```
     - Install Node js framework from https://nodejs.org/en/